zhoufeng1989/notes/hadoop/definitive-guide/hdfs.md

 HDFS federation, introduced in the 2.x release series, allows a cluster to scale by adding namenodes, each of which manages a portion of the filesystem namespace.
 For example, one namenode might manage all the files rooted under /user, say, and a second namenode might handle files under /share.

 Under federation, each namenode manages a namespace volume, which is made up of the metadata for the namespace, and a block pool containing all the blocks for the files in the namespace.

+### HDFS High Availability
+When the active namenode fails, the new namenode is not able to serve requests until it has:

++	loaded its namespace image into memory;
++	replayed its edit log;
++	received enough block reports from the datanodes to leave safe mode.

+Hadoop 2 remedied this situation by adding support for **HDFS high availability (HA)**.
+In this implementation, there are a pair of namenodes in an active-standby configuration.
+In the event of the failure of the active namenode, the standby takes over its duties to continue servicing client requests without a significant interruption.

+A few architectural changes are needed to allow this to happen:

++	The namenodes must use highly available shared storage to share the edit log.
+There are two choices for the highly available shared storage: an NFS filer, or a quorum journal manager (QJM).

++	Datanodes must send block reports to both namenodes because the block mappings are stored in a namenode’s memory, and not on disk.
++	Clients must be configured to handle namenode failover, using a mechanism that is transparent to users
++	The secondary namenode’s role is subsumed by the standby, which takes periodic checkpoints of the active namenode’s namespace.

+#### fencing
+In the case of an ungraceful failover, however, it is impossible to be sure that the failed namenode has stopped running.
+For example, a slow network or a network partition can trigger a failover transition, even though the previously active namenode is still running and thinks it is still the active namenode.
+The HA implementation goes to great lengths to ensure that the previously active namenode is prevented from doing any damage and causing corruption — a method known as fencing.

+The QJM only allows one namenode to write to the edit log at one time; however, it is still possible for the previously active namenode to serve stale read requests to clients, so setting up an SSH fencing command that will kill the namenode’s process is a good idea.